-A (4 quality points per semester hour) Excellent.
-Denotes work that is consistently at the highest level of achievement in a graduate college or university course.
-B (3 quality points per semester hour) Good.
-Denotes work that consistently meets the high level of college or university standards for academic performance in a graduate college or university course.
-C (2 quality points per semester hour) The lowest passing grade.
-Denotes work that does not meet in all respects college or university standards for academic performance in a graduate college or university course.
-D (1 quality point per semester hour) Denotes work that fails to meet graduate college or university standards for academic performance in a course.
-F (0 quality points per semester hour) Failure.
-Denotes work that fails to meet graduate college or university standards for academic performance in a course.
+- a.
+Letter Grades A, B, C, F. - A (4 quality points per semester hour) Excellent.
+Denotes work that is consistently at the highest level of achievement in a graduate college or university course. - B (3 quality points per semester hour) Good.
+Denotes work that consistently meets the high level of college or university standards

+- for academic performance in a graduate college or university course. - C (2 quality points per semester hour) The lowest passing grade.
+Denotes work that does not meet in all respects college or university standards for academic performance in a graduate college or university course. - F (0 quality points per semester hour) Failure.
+Denotes work that fails to meet graduate college or university standards for academic performance in a course. - b.
+Credit/No Credit: CR/NCR. - CR (quality points not calculated in grade point average) Pass.
+Denotes pass with credit at least at the level of "C" work, in graduate courses that are graded CR/NCR. - NCR (0 quality points per semester hour) No credit.
+Denotes work that fails to meet graduate college or university standards for academic performance at least at the level of "C" work.